-- 1. This is an elderly rental community, at least one member of the household must be 55 years of age or older and no one under the age of 45 is eligible to reside in the household. - 2.
+- 1. This is an elderly rental community that complies with the following elderly definition: - a. at least one member of the household must be 55 years of age or older in at least 80% of the units (34 units) and in (8 units), one member must be at least 45 years of age.
+All additional household members in all the units must be at least 45 years of age. - 2.
 The household's gross annual income must fall at or under the applicable income limit or the applicant is otherwise ineligible as established by program requirements.
 (See Appendix A for maximum income limits).